krywenko/RA8875_graphing/README.md

  openwrtWUmqtt.tar.gz are files for openwrt router to  run as a service to download WU statistics and broadcast them via MQTT so one call to WU network can update many devices  connected to an openwrt router

+ if doing multiple MQTT subscribes - it only support 7 tipic. but if you wish many more then 7  just divide them into categoried ie subscribe topic energy/# sensor/# switch/#

+then use place the the name of the topic group/item in the inString energy/grid energy/solar sensor/garage sensor/28ff48a470165ae switch/sw1
+switch/sw2
+....etc